tylera-nvidia/gpuStarterResources/README.md

 # Techniques for Accelerating Code
 ## Optimizing Data Allocations
+- Using the correct type of memory
 - Creating Plans and Data allocations ahead of time
 ## Optimizing Data Movement
+- Conscientious Copies
-- Pinned vs UnPinned copies
+- Pinned vs un-Pinned copies
 - Impact of Types of CUDA Memory

 ## CUDA Streams